- Stephan Hoogerwaard

-We visited the match against Norwich City FC and the atmosphere during our match was very vocal.
+During the match against Norwich City, the atmosphere during our match was very vocal.
 Just what you can expect when two teams fighting for relegation meet each other.
 Maybe we were lucky to have seats next to the away section.
 I think that some 2,500 Canaries (nickname for Norwich City fans) made the trip from Anglia to South London.
 Though Selhurst Park is a very old ground, it is still capable of producing a good atmosphere as both supporter groups make a lot of noise during the match.

 Selhurst Park is situated in the heart of the borough of Croydon and has mostly houses around its perimeter.
 In this area pubs are rare.
 For a good PMDS (Pre Match drinking Session) you definitely need to go to Selhurst Road.
 There are many restaurants and pubs.
 The White Horse and the Selhurst Arms are pubs that are especially for the more fanatic home supporters, though more neutral visitors are welcomed with an open heart.
 Both pubs are located close to each other at a 15 minutes walking distance from the football ground.

 When you have 26,000 supporters packed into the stadium the atmosphere is good.
 Most of the 2,500 Norwich fans who visited this away match of their team were dressed in their yellow and green club colours.
 Home supporters are dressed in their red and blue shirts, but not so dominantly as the away support.
 Before and after the match you’ll notice the friendly atmosphere as home and away fans mingle outside the ground.